 Does This Lemon Hack Work?

 To our complete and total amazement, this hack works!
 Poking a tiny hole in a lemon resulted in a thin stream of lemon juice that was free from seeds.
 Our hands, cutting boards and knives were clean, and we didn’t need to use a citrus reamer or strainer.
 The best part: Because we only poked a tiny hole in the lemon, we were able to preserve the leftovers without them drying out.
-We popped the rest of the lemon in an airtight bag and stored it in the fridge for access to fresh lemon juice all week long.
+We stored the rest of the lemon in an airtight bag and popped it in the fridge for access to fresh lemon juice all week long.

 Unfortunately, the hack didn’t work as well with grapefruits, oranges or limes.
 The grapefruits were too large to squeeze, the oranges too soft and the lime too dense.
 But the lemons were just right, making them the Goldilocks winner of this incredible hack.